deanbgiving1/Territory/README.md

 After each game finishes, the game data is logged and the q table is updated.
 As the Q-table grows with more simulations, it may be more intensive on your computer.
 It’s recommended to limit the number of simulations when training the AI, as the q table file will grow with each new boardstate logged.

-UPDATE -- Added Improved UI for local games!
+UPDATE -- Added Improved UI!

-Created by Dean Carpenter. drcarpenter234@gmail.com
+Program created by Dean Carpenter. drcarpenter234@gmail.com